Cage: Construction

 Since a cage is usually intended to hold living beings, at least some part of its structure must be such as to allow for the entry of light and air.
-Thus some cages may be made with bars spaced too closely together for the intended captive to slip between them, or with windows covered by a mesh of some sort.
+Thus some cages may be made with bars spaced closely together for the intended captive to slip between them, or with windows covered by a mesh of some sort.

 Animal cages

-Cages are often used to confine animals, and some are specially designed to fit a certain species of animal.
+Cages often used to confine animals, and some are specially designed to fit a certain species of animal.
 One or more birds, rodents, reptiles, and even larger animals of certain breeds are sometimes confined in a cage as pets.

 Animal cages have been a part of human culture since ancient times.
 For example, an Ancient Greek vase dated to 490 B.C. depicts a boy holding a possibly domesticated rabbit on his lap, with a cage with an open door in the background.
 The biblical Book of Jeremiah refers to a tribe being like "cages full of birds", and the Book of Ezekiel describes the capture of a lion in which the captors "pulled him into a cage and brought him to the king of Babylon".

 The different laws governing the keeping of animals in captivity generally provide for the size of cages or minimum equipment, depending on the species, whether for transport or for breeding.
 Swiss legislation, for example, defines minimum absolute internal dimensions for pet cages, but the Swiss Animal Protection organization (PSA) states that even if these dimensions comply with the law, they are far from being in line with the needs of species.
 It is therefore necessary in practice to provide a much higher vital space to ensure the well-being of the occupants.

 Animal protection associations have often argued for improving transport conditions in cages and for bans on battery cages, especially for egg-laying hens.
 The European legislation is constantly changing, but consumer behavior also influences breeding conditions.

 Trapping

 Cages also serve as a trapping tool.
 This is a common and illegal purpose of the cage, as poaching is illegal itself.
-These type of cages are used to trap an animal, or hold them for a certain period of time.
+These types of cages are used to trap an animal, or hold them for a certain period of time.
 U.S. President Theodore Roosevelt used a cage himself to capture a bear, as the cage serves a purpose for capturing large animals.

 Human cages

 Punishment

 In history, prisoners were sometimes kept in a cage.
 During the Vietnam War they were referred to as "tiger cages".
 Captives would sometimes be chained up inside into uncomfortable positions to intensify suffering.
-In medieval England, King Edward punished Robert the Bruce in by having two of his female supporters encaged in public.
+In medieval England, King Edward punished Robert the Bruce by having two of his female supporters encaged in public.